oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 </html>
 ```

-In the template above, the commented out `<th:block/>` allows to include a header and a footer fragments defined in `header.html` and `footer.html`.
+In the template above, the commented out `<th:block/>` allows to include a header and footer fragments defined in `header.html` and `footer.html`.
 They contain the Bootstrap dependencies for the templates styling.
 There is also a menu fragment that will replace the `<div th:replace ...` element.
 Conditionals  `th:if` and `th:unless` are used to evaluate the authentication status.
 If the visitor is not authenticated, the **Sign In** button will be displayed.
 Otherwise, a greeting by username will be displayed.

 Add the `head.html` template: